nhayward/revpit/user/pages/04.mini-events/camp-revpit-fall-2020/item.md

 Once a winner has been chosen their design will be available in the #RevPit store!
 (Plus they win awesome bragging rights)

+**The winner is eligible for a query critique for themselves or for another writer of their choice**

 All proceeds from items sold in our store will go directly to We Need Diverse Books, a non-profit organization that advocates essential changes in the publishing industry.
 Visit our store [here](https://www.cafepress.com/reviseresub).

 #### Schedule